Lèse-majesté

-Narrower conceptions of offences against Majesty as offences against the crown predominated in the European kingdoms that emerged in the early medieval period.
-In feudal Europe, some crimes were classified as lèse-majesté even if they were not intentionally directed against the crown.
-An example is counterfeiting, so classified because coins bore the monarch's effigy and/or coat of arms.
+Narrower conceptions of offences against majesty as offences against the Crown predominated in the European kingdoms that emerged in the early medieval period.
+In feudal Europe, legal systems classified some crimes as lèse-majesté even if they were not intentionally or specifically directed against the Crown.
+For example: counterfeiting ranked as lèse-majesté because coins bore the monarch's effigy and/or coat of arms.

-With the disappearance of absolute monarchy in Europe, lèse-majesté came to be viewed as less of a crime.
-However, certain malicious acts that would have once been classified as the crime of lèse-majesté could still be prosecuted as treason.
-Future republics that emerged as great powers generally still classified as a crime any offence against the highest representatives of the state.
-These laws are still applied as well in monarchies outside of Europe, notably in modern Thailand and Cambodia.
+With the decline of absolute monarchy in Europe, lèse-majesté came to be viewed there as a less serious crime.
+However, certain malicious acts formerly classified as involving the crime of lèse-majesté could still be prosecuted as treason.
+Some republics still classify any offence against the highest representatives of the state as a crime.
+Lèse-majesté laws still apply as well in monarchies outside of Europe, notably in modern Thailand and Cambodia.